cremno/mruby-allegro/README.md

 mruby-allegro
 =============

-mruby binding to Allegro 5.
+mruby binding to Allegro 5 (WORK IN PROGRESS!)